SystemXFiles/process-governor/README.md

 ## Creating a Portable Build

-You can create a portable version of the program using **pyvan**.
+You can create a portable version of the program using **PyInstaller**.
 Follow these steps to build the portable version:

-1. Install pyvan using `pip install pyvan`.
+1. Install PyInstaller using `pip install pyinstaller`.
 2. Run the `python build_portable.py` script.
 3. After the script completes, you will find the portable build in the `dist` folder.